Table of Contents Show

 Well known for its several award-winning wines, such as the 2015 Cross J Norton, which melts in your mouth like Belgium Chocolate, was awarded a silver medal in the 2018 & 2019 Missouri Wine Competition.

-Their Sweet White Wine, Moscato with juicy flavours of fresh ripe Valvin Muscat grapes, has won gold in the 2018 & 2019 Missouri Wine Competition and World Wine Championships.
+Their Sweet White Wine, Moscato, with juicy flavors of fresh, ripe Valvin Muscat grapes, has won gold in the 2018 & 2019 Missouri Wine Competition and World Wine Championships.

 Enjoy delicious wine of your choice in their historic tasting room or dine at their meticulously restored carriage house and horse barn, the Vintage restaurant – awarded best German restaurant in America.